-In the early 2000s, U.S. colleges and universities began opening offices of diversity, which typically relied on a single officer to field student, faculty, and staff complaints and to expand culturally narrow curricula.
+In the early 2000s, U.S. colleges and universities began opening offices of diversity through which they frequently appointed a single officer to field student, faculty, and staff complaints and to expand culturally narrow curricula.
 But with new pressure on schools to support underrepresented students, the single-desk model of administering diversity, equity, and inclusion (DEI) efforts is on its way out.

 Colleges leading the DEI charge, including the University of Michigan, place a DEI officer inside every academic program.
 STEM (science, technology, engineering, and math) programs — growing each year in prestige, popularity, and potential income for graduates — are forerunners in this effort, but continue to face some of the toughest DEI challenges.

 While colleges have diversified rapidly in terms of race and gender, STEM programs continue to graduate more white students than Black and brown students.
-Asian students, meanwhile, pursue STEM majors at the highest rate of any student demographic: One-third of bachelor's degrees awarded to Asian students in 2015-16 were in STEM fields — that's almost double the total percentage of bachelor's degrees awarded in STEM that year.
+Asian students, meanwhile, are overrepresented in STEM: One-third of bachelor's degrees awarded to Asian students in 2015-16 were in STEM fields — that's almost double the total percentage of bachelor's degrees awarded in STEM that year.

 Studies show slow or stagnant growth in the number of STEM degrees awarded to both students of color and female students.
 Between race and gender in STEM diversity, it's gender that lags more: The difference between the number of STEM degrees awarded to male students (64%) and female students (36%) eclipses any difference among racial groups.

 Female minority students are even more drastically underrepresented in STEM.
-White men earn bachelor's degrees in engineering at six times the rate of Hispanic women and over 11 times the rate of Black women.
+White men earn bachelor's degrees in engineering at six times the rate of white and nonwhite Hispanic women and over 11 times the rate of Black women.
 (Effectively all STEM education data is gender binary — another DEI shortcoming.)

 Last year brought new urgency to colleges' DEI efforts.
 Dr. Joyce Yen, director of the University of Washington's ADVANCE Center for Institutional Change, says that intensity is productive and that a problem-solving mindset is particularly endemic to STEM; however, urgency is somewhat at odds with the slow-going nature of cultural change.